Raptor code

 In computer science, Raptor codes (rapid tornado; see Tornado codes) are the first known class of fountain codes with linear time encoding and decoding.
 They were invented by Amin Shokrollahi in 2000/2001 and were first published in 2004 as an extended abstract.
 Raptor codes are a significant theoretical and practical improvement over LT codes, which were the first practical class of fountain codes.

 Raptor codes, as with fountain codes in general, encode a given source block of data consisting of a number k of equal size source symbols into a potentially limitless sequence of encoding symbols such that reception of any k or more encoding symbols allows the source block to be recovered with some non-zero probability.
 The probability that the source block can be recovered increases with the number of encoding symbols received above k becoming very close to 1, once the number of received encoding symbols is only very slightly larger than k.
 For example, with the latest generation of Raptor codes, the RaptorQ codes, the chance of decoding failure when k encoding symbols have been received is less than 1%, and the chance of decoding failure when k+2 encoding symbols have been received is less than one in a million.
-(See Recovery probability and overhead section below for more discussion on this.)
 A symbol can be any size, from a single byte to hundreds or thousands of bytes.